Table of Contents

 In Ancient Egypt, Sekhmet was a multifaceted and remarkable deity, depicted mostly as a lioness.
 She was one of the first deities of Egyptian mythology and was famous for her ferocity.
 Sekhmet is a warrior goddess and a goddess of healing.
 Here’s a closer look at her myth.

 Who Was Sekhmet?

 Sekhmet was the daughter of the sun god Ra, and she fulfilled the role of his avenger.
-She was the Eye of Ra, supposedly Ra’s eye but also a deity in its own right.
+She could take the form of the Eye of Ra, which was a part of the god’s body but also a deity in its own right.

-Sekhmet would engage with the enemies of Ra and act as the representation of his strength and rage on earth.
-In the myths, she was born from the fire of Ra.
-In some accounts, she was the offspring of Ra and Hathor.
+Sekhmet would engage the enemies of Ra and act as the representation of his strength and rage on earth.
+In some myths, she was born from the fire of Ra’s eye.
+In other accounts, she was the offspring of Ra and Hathor.
 Sekhmet was the consort of Ptah and her offspring was Nefertem.

 Sekhmet’s Role in Egyptian Mythology